Hero Quest II: Legacy of Sorasil Soundtrack (Amiga CD32), Patrick Phelan, 1994

 Throughout the entire piece, Phelan develops his material like a seasoned professional, while making expert use of his carefully selected range of orchestral colours.
 Most importantly, his focus on melodic and rhythmic repetition – evoking that earthy medievalism mentioned before – is consistent with the foundations he built on “Menu”.
 Whether it is that earlier cue’s grandiosity or “In-Game 01”’s constantly recurring material, the resulting sound has a monolithic quality, turning the world of Legacy of Sorasil into a vast, harsh terrain that’s still exciting and vibrant enough to invite exploration.

 Such skillful orchestral writing might seem like a surprise coming from a composer who up to this point was best known for his synth-heavy racing scores.
-However, there’s Litil Divil, a little-known Amiga title released in 1993 and scored by Phelan and Neil Biggin.
+However, there’s Litil Divil, a little-known Amiga title released in 1993 and scored by Phelan and frequent collaborator Neil Biggin.
 Litil Divil’s orchestral score had no doubt shown potential, despite ultimately feeling like a collection of competently written gestures rather than full-blown, coherent compositions.
 The Hero Quest II: Legacy of Sorasil soundtrack then shows Phelan making true on the promise shown on that earlier game, to astounding effect.

 The remainder of Legacy of Sorasil by and large maintains the same high standard of quality.
 “In-Game 02” (13 minutes long!) wades through five minutes of low-key mumblings – but then things turn more interesting.
 Phelan reaches back to the march rhythms heard on “Menu” and merges them with the expansive development of “In-Game 01”.
 It makes for a less consistent piece than “In-Game 01”, but “In-Game 02”’s combination of belligerent determination and constant melodic appeal makes for another orchestral epic that smartly rises and falls to achieve maximum effect.
 Its drastic dynamic contrasts again underscore a fantasy world of unpredictable menace and immense scale.
 It’s a domain full of roughly-hewn cathedrals and soldiers ploughing on through mud towards the battlefield, waiting in eerie silence before the ferocious clash of arms.